ModelOriented/modelStudio/README.md

 The `modelStudio` package **automates the Explanatory Analysis of Machine Learning predictive models**.
 Generate advanced interactive and animated model explanations in the form of a **serverless HTML site** with only one line of code.
 This tool is model agnostic, therefore compatible with most of the black box predictive models and frameworks (e.g.&nbsp;`mlr/mlr3`, `xgboost`, `caret`, `h2o`, `scikit-learn`, `lightGBM`, `keras/tensorflow`).

-The main `modelStudio()` function computes various (instance and dataset level) model explanations and produces an&nbsp;**interactive,&nbsp;customisable dashboard made with D3.js**.
+The main `modelStudio()` function computes various (instance and dataset level) model explanations and produces an&nbsp;**interactive,&nbsp;customisable dashboard**.
 It consists of multiple panels for plots with their short descriptions.
 Easily&nbsp;**save&nbsp;and&nbsp;share** the dashboard with others.
 Tools for model exploration unite with tools for EDA (Exploratory Data Analysis) to give a broad overview of the model behavior.

 <!--- [explain FIFA19](https://pbiecek.github.io/explainFIFA19/) &emsp; --->
 <!--- [explain Lung Cancer](https://github.com/hbaniecki/transparent_xai/) &emsp; --->